 - Consider Your Savings & Investments – If you are actively saving money, adding to your 401K or IRA, etc., and your debts are decreasing as mentioned in #3, your need for insurance may greatly diminish in a short period of time.
 Please consider all of the above when determining how much life insurance you need.

-*Attention webmasters and website owners, if this is a helpful tool, please feel free to link to this page.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+And by adding this interest to the calculation, your spouse’s money will last longer, meaning you may be able to get by with less coverage.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
 Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.